opendocsg/slw-judgments-backfill/2009_SGHC_68/report.md

 **_The one-transaction rule and the totality principle_**

 15     At this juncture, it is desirable that I articulate a sentencing principle which, in my view, should apply to a case like the present, where an offender is charged with a series of offences arising from the same incident, but which are not regarded as falling within the one-transaction rule.
 In cases where an offender is convicted of more than one offence at the same trial, two sentencing principles may be involved, namely, the one-transaction rule and the totality principle.
-The one-transaction rule may be stated shortly: Where two or more offences are committed in the course of a single transaction, all sentences in respect of these offences should be concurrent rather than consecutive (see _Kanagasuntharam v PP_ [1992] 1 SLR 81 (“ _Kanagasuntharam_ ”) at 83, [5]).
+The one-transaction rule may be stated shortly: Where two or more offences are committed in the course of a single transaction, all sentences in respect of these offences should be concurrent rather than consecutive (see _Kanagasuntharam v PP_ <span class="citation">[1992] 1 SLR 81</span> (“ _Kanagasuntharam_ ”) at 83, [5]).
 As for the totality principle, the Court of Appeal in _Kanagasuntharam_ adopted (at 84–85, [13]) the explanation of the principle as stated in D A Thomas, _Principles of Sentencing_ (Heinemann, 2nd Ed, 1979) at pp 57–58 as follows:

  [T]he principle has two limbs.
 A cumulative sentence may offend the totality principle if the aggregate sentence is substantially above the normal level of sentences for the most serious of the individual offences involved, or if its effect is to impose on the offender ‘a crushing sentence’ not in keeping with his record and prospects.

 16     In my view, in cases where an offender is sentenced for several offences arising out of one incident and he appeals against his sentence, the appeal court may apply a third principle of punishment.
 This principle gives effect to the commonsensical position that, where an offender is convicted of various offences arising from what is essentially _one incident_ , his overall sentence should reflect his role and culpability in the incident as a _whole_.
 This principle draws from both the onetransaction rule and the totality principle, as all three principles share the same underlying rationale, _viz_ , proportionality in sentencing.
-In _PP v Law Aik Meng_ [2007] 2 SLR 814, V K Rajah J alluded to this principle at [60]:
+In _PP v Law Aik Meng_ <span class="citation">[2007] 2 SLR 814</span>, V K Rajah J alluded to this principle at [60]:

  It is axiomatic that the totality principle, not dissimilarly from its one-transaction counterpart, functions not as an inflexible rule, but rather as a helpful guideline to remind the court that the correlation of the sentence to the gravity of the offender’s conduct and offences is of critical importance.
 In short, sentences must be restrained by the principle of proportionality. [emphasis added]